martaluc/powerlaw-ppi-network/README.md

 ###### Notes
+• Before running the scripts, make sure to review the number of CPUs specified in the scripts.
+If needed, modify the CPUs settings based on the available computational resources on your machine.
-Use the same number of threads as specified in the code to obtain the exact same p-values (when testing the power law property).
+• Whenever possible, it is recommended to use the exact number of threads specified in the code.
+This ensures the consistency of p-values, particularly when testing for the power law property.